-- Looked up to by the set as a set advisor
+- Looked up to by the set as an advisor

 - Structure the given time to maximize it

-- Control the set to focus on the questions to maximize the time
+- Control the set to focus on the questions to make the best use of their time

 - Control the set by providing a chance for everyone to air their views